 That is why the Rhino Orphanage in Limpopo, South Africa, is the world’s first centre dedicated solely to baby rhinos.
 Arrie and Marietjie Van Deventer were the driving force behind this non-profit company.
 Their love and passion for this cause are at the operation’s heart.

 I fell in love with Ntombi, a newly orphaned white rhino calf, in January 2013.
 She was predicted to be about 12 weeks old and had just arrived at the Rhino Orphanage after suffering 18 hack wounds at the hands of the poachers that killed her mother for her horn.

 Her wounds indicated that the assailants had stood side by side, one armed with an axe, the other with a panga.
 The axe had struck her forehead – the damage was deep and sliced through her skull.
-She ran around in panic and every time she moved her head, blood splashed out.
-The panga had cut through where her horn would one day grow and into her nasal cavity and whenever she put her head down to rest, blood would trickle out of her nostril.
+She ran around in panic, and blood splashed out every time she moved her head.
+The panga had cut through where her horn would one day grow and into her nasal cavity, and whenever she put her head down to rest, blood would trickle out of her nostril.